 As a psychologist and coach, you also deal with competence persuasion and optimism.
 In your opinion, what are the biggest challenges many people face in these two areas and what are the causes?

-That makes me think directly of Helmut Schmidt, who said this apt phrase: "That's the whole pity: the stupid are so sure and the clever are so full of doubt."
+Klaus: I immediately think of Helmut Schmidt, who said this apt phrase: "That's the whole pity: the stupid are so sure and the clever are so full of doubt."

 Well, optimism is the stable belief that one will generally experience good outcomes in life.
 We believe that things will turn out for the best.
 And competence belief is our expectation that we can interact effectively with our environment.
 We believe that we know what to do and can do what it takes to be successful.
 Both psychological constructs are expectations of achieving good outcomes in life.
 Both are related to increased well-being, better stress management, and more effective self-regulation.